moby/moby/docs/man/docker-run.1.md

    When set to true publish all exposed ports to the host interfaces.
 The default is false.
 If the operator uses -P (or -p) then Docker will make the exposed port accessible on the host and the ports will be available to any client that can reach the host.
-When using -P, Docker will bind the exposed ports to a random port on the host between 49153 and 65535.
-To find the mapping between the host ports and the exposed ports, use **docker port**.
+When using -P, Docker will bind any exposed port to a random port on the host within an *ephemeral port range* defined by `/proc/sys/net/ipv4/ip_local_port_range`.
+To find the mapping between the host ports and the exposed ports, use `docker port`.

 **-p**, **--publish**=[]
    Publish a container's port, or range of ports, to the host.